 a.
-Conformity with program objectives and contribution to program goals b.
-Significances and Visions
+Conformity with program objectives and contribution to program goals

 The proposed content (issues, goals, R&D plan, etc.) is consistent with the purpose of this program and is expected to contribute to the achievement of the goals of this program.